 04. Can I Find Traffic Sources of My Competitor Using SEMrush?

 Yes, you can do a complete detailed analysis of all the traffic sources to any website by using SEMrush.
 You can also find the exact backlink sources, the pages, the anchor text and more.

 05. Which Tool is Good For Keyword Research SEMrush or Moz?

 According to us, SEMrush is a really good tool for keyword research.
-You can start your research by finding the top keywords of your competitor site and find all the related keywords to work on them.
-SEMrush offers you the Keyword Magic Tool that makes the process of finding high potential keyword simple and easy.
+You can start your research by finding the top keywords of your competitor’s site and finding all the related keywords to work on them.
+SEMrush offers you the Keyword Magic Tool that makes the process of finding high potential keywords simple and easy.